Miguel Rojas Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.
+- The White Sox pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.60 team ERA ranks 24th across all league pitching staffs.
+- The White Sox's 4.59 team ERA ranks 24th among all league pitching staffs.

-- White Sox pitchers combine to surrender the second-most home runs in baseball (94 total, 1.4 per game).
+- White Sox pitchers combine to give up 96 total home runs at a clip of 1.4 per game (second-most in baseball).

-- Lynn (4-6) gets the starting nod for the White Sox in his 14th start of the season.
-He's put together a 6.72 ERA in 72 1/3 innings pitched, with 80 strikeouts.
+- Clevinger gets the start for the White Sox, his 12th of the season.
+He is 3-4 with a 4.19 ERA and 48 strikeouts in 58 2/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander threw five innings against the New York Yankees, giving up five earned runs while surrendering eight hits.
+- The right-hander's last appearance came on Thursday against the New York Yankees, when he went 5 2/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.